lexnederbragt/INF-BIOx121/Assembly/practicals/02_Assembly_using_velvet.md

 Velvet requires an index file to be built before the assembly takes place.
 We must choose a *k-* mer value for building the index.
 Longer *k-* mers result in a more stringent assembly, at the expense of coverage.
 There is no definitive value of *k* for any given project.
 However, there are several absolute rules:

 * *k* must be less than the read length
-* it should be an odd number.
+* it should be an odd number

 Firstly we are going to run Velvet in single-end mode, *ignoring the pairing information*.
 Later on we will incorporate this information.